 What is the DoD Fax Service?

 The DoD Fax Service is for those voters who cannot send their election materials directly to their election officials.
-To fax your election materials, use the Transmission Cover Sheet found in Chapter 1 or online at FVAP.gov and fax to: (703) 693-5527, DSN 223-5527 or toll-free from the U.S., Canada, Guam, Puerto Rico and the Virgin Islands to 1-800-368-8683.
-If you need to send your election materials to your election official by fax but do not have access to a fax machine you can email them to email@example.com and FVAP will fax your election materials for you.
+To fax your election materials, use the FVAP Transmission Cover Sheet and fax to: (703) 693-5527, DSN 223-5527 or toll-free from the U.S., Canada, Guam, Puerto Rico and the Virgin Islands to 1-800-368-8683.
+If you need to send your election materials to your election official by fax but do not have access to a fax machine, you can email them to firstname.lastname@example.org and FVAP will fax your election materials for you.
 This service is fax only.
-If your State accepts your election materials by email you should email them directly to your election official.
-FVAP will not transmit email to email transactions.
+If your state accepts your election materials by email, you should email them directly to your election official.
+FVAP will not transmit email-to-email transactions.

 How do I check the status of my application?

-Contact your election office directly to confirm that your form was accepted.
-FVAP doesn't have access to your registration information.
+Contact your election office directly to confirm that your form was processed successfully.
+FVAP does not have access to your registration information.